Shai Gilgeous-Alexander: Player profile

 Listed at 6 feet 6 inches (1.98 m) tall and weighing 195 pounds (88.5 kg), Gilgeous-Alexander is a combo guard known for his ability to slash through defenses and score on all three levels.
-His 6-foot 11 inch (2.11 m) wingspan, body control, speed, and embrace of defensive contact make him one of the best slashers in the history of the NBA, boasting a 68% career field goal percentage within 3 feet of the basket.
+His 6-foot 11 inch (2.11 m) wingspan, body control, speed, and embrace of defensive contact make him one of the best slashers in the history of the NBA, boasting a 68 percent career field goal percentage within three feet of the basket.

-Though he has yet to receive an All-Defensive Team selection, Gilgeous-Alexander is regarded as a solid two-way player, known for his ability to jump passing lanes and block shots as a guard.
-He earned All-Defensive Team votes from 2023 to 2025 and placing 7th in the voting for the 2024 Defensive Player of the Year Award.
+Gilgeous-Alexander is regarded as a two-way player: he earned All-Defensive Team votes from 2023 to 2026 and placed 7th in the voting for the 2024 Defensive Player of the Year Award.

 Gilgeous-Alexander has earned widespread praise across the NBA for his leadership, work ethic, and maturity.
 Former teammates Patrick Beverley and Chris Paul recognized his relentless work ethic and dedication to the game from beginning of his career, with Beverley comparing Gilgeous-Alexander's mindset to the likes of Kobe Bryant and Michael Jordan.
 Thunder head coach Mark Daigneault has praised Gilgeous-Alexander for his composure and selflessness, highlighting how he leads by example on and off the court.

 Gilgeous-Alexander has faced heavy fan criticism on social media for his high free throw numbers and tendency to embellish contact when driving.
 He led the NBA in total free throws made from the 2022–23 season to the 2024–25 season, though he has never led in free throws attempted.
-Former NBA player Richard Jefferson addressed the narrative of Gilgeous-Alexander being a "free-throw merchant" to discredit his offensive prowess, saying, “Shai is one of the most impressive people that I’ve ever talked to.
-I asked him about the free throws, and he’s like, ‘Yeah.
-You know what’s crazy about it is that two years ago, I averaged almost 11 free throws a game but we finished 10th and no one cared.
-When I wasn’t sending their best favorite player home when I wasn’t sending their team home, then no one cared that I was shooting 11 free throws a night and scoring this amount of points’.
-To me, this is the type of sickos that we love.”
+Former NBA player Richard Jefferson addressed the narrative of Gilgeous-Alexander being a "free-throw merchant" to discredit his offensive prowess, saying, "Shai is one of the most impressive people that I've ever talked to.
+I asked him about the free throws, and he's like, 'Yeah.
+You know what's crazy about it is that two years ago, I averaged almost 11 free throws a game but we finished 10th and no one cared.
+When I wasn't sending their best favorite player home when I wasn't sending their team home, then no one cared that I was shooting 11 free throws a night and scoring this amount of points.'
+To me, this is the type of sickos that we love."